SnapeV1/ProjetC/README.md

-# a C Project
+#C Project

-    	We are planning to develop an application that aims to to manage the municipal elections.
+    	We are planning to develop an application that aims to to manage the C.

 		#Objective